joereynolds/SQHell.vim/README.md

 You can use the `SQHSwitchConnection` function to change hosts. i.e. `SQHSwitchConnection live`

+SQHell currently supports 3 providers and fallsback to MySQL if none specificed.

+The 3 providers are:

+- `mysql` - A connection to a MySQL DB.
+Specify it with `let g:sqh_provider = 'mysql'`

+- `psql` - A connection to a Postgres DB.
+Specify it with `let g:sqh_provider = 'psql'`

+- `sqlite` - A connection to a Sqlite DB.
+Specify it with `let g:sqh_provider = 'sqlite'`

 I **strongly** suggest that the above configuration details are kept *outside* of version control and gitignored in your global gitignore.

 ## Default Keybindings